alistairjoelquinn/sn-typescript/README.md

 };
 ```

-Our final consideration in typing Redux, is typing useSelector and useDispatch.
-In order that these don't need to be typed every time they are used we can created custom hooks, and instead import these.
-They are located in a file called hooks.ts which lives in the redux directory.
+Our final consideration in typing Redux, is typing the hooks `useSelector` and `useDispatch` so that they don't need to be typed every time they are used.
+Custom copies of these hooks are located in `hooks.ts`, inside the `redux` directory, which return a typed hook according to our configuration.
+Wherever `useSelector` or `useDispatch` are used, these hooks can be imported and used instead.

 ```ts
 import { TypedUseSelectorHook, useDispatch, useSelector } from 'react-redux';